eduP2P/common/test_suite/README.md

 connection using eduP2P.
 When these tests are executed via GitHub workflows, the test results can be found in the output of the “SystemTests” job under the step “Run system tests”, and the logs can be downloaded using the URL in the “Upload system test logs: step.

-The system tests can also be executed manually with [this script](system_tests.sh).
+The system tests can also be executed manually using [system_tests.sh](system_tests.sh).
+For example, the command below executes connectivity tests, where the simulated packet loss is set to 0%.
+Beforehand, it starts an eduP2P control and relay server on ports 3340 and 9999 respectively.
+The script also generates logs, including the logs of the two eduP2P peers.
+The eduP2P client has multiple log levels, and in this command the ‘debug’ level is specified.

+    ./system_tests.sh -c 0 3340 9999 debug

 The system tests specifically verify whether the eduP2P peers are able to establish a connection when NAT is involved.
 To do so, the local host